 If you can make it to the Miami area, then you’ll have a lot of options for inexpensive cruises.
 This trip is just three days, making it perfect for those on a tight budget.
-Despite being short, it includes two stops — Nassau and Ocean Cay — from Miami aboard the MSC Divina.
-Best of all, an interior room is only $289 per person.
+Despite being short, it includes a day and a half (with an overnight stay!) at Ocean Cay — MSC’s private island that’s designed specifically for cruise passengers.
+The trip sails from Miami aboard the MSC Divina.
+Best of all, an interior room is only $229 per person.
 You can learn more about this cruise here.

 3-Night Bahamas Cruise from Port Canaveral (Carnival)